Coelurus/WebAnnotator/docs/research.md

 - Since frontend has to be quite powerful to allow choosing multiple images to annotate etc.
 - I believe it would be easier to migrate to JS React instead of using Thymeleaf.
 - Also it allows us to use REST approach which is very popular at the moment.

+#### Annotating view
+- https://www.npmjs.com/package/react-selecto - is for rectangular choices - not our case
+- has to be custom made